 Liew is a committee member, and Principal Investigator of Project Limestone.
 Liew graduated with a MSc from the Institute of Tropical Biology and Conservation, Universiti Malaysia Sabah (UMS), and completed his PhD with Leiden University on molecular phylogenetics and morphospace evolution on landsnails in Malaysia.
 He is now a senior lecturer at the same institute in UMS.
 Liew expertly uses molecular techniques to answer biological and ecological questions involving both animal and plant groups and is experienced with the use of GIS and statistical techniques as well.
 Liew can be contacted at: liew AT rimbaresearch DOT org

-Sai is the Principal Investigator of Project Cerberus, a pilot project that aims to set up Peninsular Malaysia’s first conservation canine units.
+Sai is the Principal Investigator of Project Cerberus, a pilot project that aims to investigate the effectiveness of conservation canine units for Peninsular Malaysia.
 She obtained a BSc in Biotechnology from the University of Toronto, and has had her dreams set upon conservation after a life-changing experience in Ecuador.
 Before joining Rimba, she worked on the optimisation of oil palm waste-composting technology and then pursued her MSc in Conservation Science at Imperial College London, where she conducted her research on riparian corridors in the fragmented landscapes of Sabah.
 Sai feels deeply connected to the natural environment, and wants to dedicate her energy and time to minimising the damage and pain that humans cause to other living beings.
 She can be contacted at: sai AT rimbaresearch DOT org

 Tajang is the Principal Investigator of Hutanomics, a project that aims to develop biofinancing solutions through scientific and economic research for the conservation of threatened species and ecosystems.
 He is also a team member of Kenyir For Life.
 He has experience in developing restoration and conservation projects, working with various stakeholder groups to address forest degradation in Malaysia.
 Tajang obtained his PhD (Science) from Monash University, studying biodiversity effects on ecosystem functioning across landscapes.
 He can be reached at: tajang AT rimbaresearch DOT org